sakshamsri4/my_portfolio_web/activity_log.md

   - Created a barrel file for easy imports
   - Reduced main HomeView file from 500+ lines to ~60 lines
   - Improved code organization and readability

+## [2024-07-18]
+- Enhanced UI/UX based on design principles:
+  - **Visual Hierarchy**: Emphasized important elements with size, color, and elevation
+  - **Balance & Spacing**: Improved layout proportions and consistent spacing
+  - **Consistency**: Created cohesive design patterns across all sections
+  - **Color & Contrast**: Enhanced readability with proper contrast and color usage
+  - **Micro-details**: Added polish with subtle gradients, shadows, and animations
+  - **Specific Improvements**:
+    - Enhanced HeroSection with gradient background and visual emphasis
+    - Redesigned ProjectCards with overlay text and better visual hierarchy
+    - Improved SkillsSection with subtle gradients and shadows
+    - Enhanced CareerTimeline with visual indicators for current position
+    - Redesigned EducationSection with icons and improved layout
+    - Improved ContactSection with custom contact cards
+    - Enhanced AboutSection with quote styling and improved typography

+## [2024-07-19]
+- Implemented single-page scrolling navigation:
+  - Removed drawer and extra pages for a more modern single-page experience
+  - Added scroll controller and section keys for smooth scrolling
+  - Created responsive navigation in app bar with section links
+  - Added active section highlighting in navigation
+  - Implemented mobile-friendly navigation menu for smaller screens
+  - Added scroll-to-section functionality for all navigation links